thepalslab/finflo-financial-iq/README_Enhanced_Overview.md

 ## ✅ Summary

-> FinFlo is the voice of intelligence inside U.S. Bank content.
+> FinFlo is the voice of intelligence inside Some Bank content.
 > Friendly.
 Helpful.
 Always in context.

 Because even the best content deserves a little company.